Subhra45/DVD_Rental_Analysis/README.md

    - Connect to PostgreSQL
    - Refresh the visuals

-#### License
+### License

-This project is licensed under the MIT License — feel free to use and adapt.
+This project is licensed under the MIT License — feel free to use and adapt.\

+__Built with SQL, Power BI, and curiosity about movies & data!__